HT154/habitat-www/site/content/legal/archived/privacy-policy.md

 * To respond to your emails, submissions, comments, requests or complaints;
 * To request feedback and to enable us to develop, customize and improve the Sites and our products and Services;
 * To analyze data and trends and to personalize and improve Site content and features and your experience on the Site, such as providing content or features to match your profile and interests;
-* To contact you about our or our third party's services, products, activities, special events or offers, and for other internal marketing, informational, product development and promotional purposes;
+* To contact you about our or our third party's services, products, activities, special events or offers, and for other internal marketing, informational, product development and promotional purposes
-* To present our Sites and its contents to you;
+* To present our Sites and its contents to you
-* To provide you with information, products or Services that you request from us;
+* To provide you with information, products or Services that you request from us
-* To fulfill any other purpose for which you provide it;
+* To fulfill any other purpose for which you provide it
-* To provide you with notices about your account or subscription, including expiration and renewal notices;
+* To provide you with notices about your account or subscription, including expiration and renewal notices
-* To carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collection;
+* To carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collection
-* To notify you about changes to our Sites or any products or Services we offer or provide though it;
+* To notify you about changes to our Sites or any products or Services we offer or provide though it
-* To allow you to participate in interactive features on our Sites;
+* To allow you to participate in interactive features on our Sites.
-in any other way we may describe when you provide the information.
+* In any other way we may describe when you provide the information

-Personal Information provided online may be linked together or merged with other Personal Information so that we may better understand your needs and inform you about our products or Services and those of our partners.
+* Personal Information provided online may be linked together or merged with other Personal Information so that we may better understand your needs and inform you about our products or Services and those of our partners.
 In addition, if we receive information from third parties with whom we have business relationships, we may combine this information with the other Personal Information we maintain about you.

 Chef may store and process Personal Information in the United States and other countries.